ignitionhq/ignition-vanilla/README.md

 # Spark Vanilla

-Create consistent, engaging interfaces starting with a solid foundation.
-Spark Vanilla provides a set of essential components and patterns that can be easily directed to form complex design systems.
+Build effective interfaces starting with a solid foundation.
+Spark Vanilla provides a minimal set of essential CSS components and patterns that help kickstart the development of more complex design systems.

 ## Installation